caragian/reporting_pdf_email/README.md

 Move the NetEye Logo in direcotory /TCPDF/examples/images/

-### 4. Customize Variables
+### 4. Customize variables

-In this step is necessary to customize the following variables:
+In this step is necessary to customize the following variable:

-- $mailTo --> destination mail address
+      $mailTo = 'mail@domain.com'  -->  destination mail address

+In order to customize also the received email you can customize also this optional variables:

+      $fromName = "Neteye4 Reporting",
+      $from = "pbzneteye4@wuerth-phoenix.com",
+      $message = "NetEye4 Monitoring Status Email",
+      $subject    = "NetEye4 Monitoring Status Email"